 Modern wheat gets a bad rap, and there are reasons for this.
 The hybridization created something our bodies weren’t prepared to handle and now there is a big rise in gluten related issues.
 To be fair, it has gone a long way to assisting with world hunger since it yields so much more than the ancient grains.

 Even though its not an ancient grain, it is a very popular grain and one we want to make available directly to our customers so that’s why we offer Organic Hard White Wheat Berries for purchase on our website.
-You can click here to see the details.
 It is locally grown and excellent for baking.